The financial industry believes part of giving advice is providing market outlooks and each calendar quarter-end is prime time for prognostications.

 Unfortunately, economies and the stock market are not driven by physics and things that can be accurately measured like barometric pressure.

 Markets are driven by humans and their emotions, which can change as humans make changes based on emotions.

 This is a Level 2 chaotic system.

 The difference is how measurement of the system, or interaction with it, impacts the system.
 This is one of the key reasons why theory says economic and market forecasting often fails.

 If someone thinks a stock is cheap or expensive, they might buy or sell.
 These very acts, however, can change the stock price.

-Even Phil Tetlock, an expert on academic research on forecasting and author of the book Superforecasters, suggests that time shouldn’t be wasted on predictive systems ruled by randomness, like long range economic forecasting.
+Even Phil Tetlock, an expert on academic research on forecasting and author of the book Superforecasters, suggests that time shouldn’t be wasted on predictive systems ruled by randomness, like long range economic or investment market forecasting.

 With so much evidence against the use of forecasts, why do investors waste their time listening to them?